Tchaka

 Tchaka or Chaka is a Haitian stew made from hominy, beans, pumpkin (joumou), and meat (usually pork).
-It is used as an offering to the loa in Haitian Vodou.
 The nutritious soup is also associated with festivities and family time.

 Background

 Other names for the dish are tyaka, chaka, or tiaka depending on the region.
 Typical of Haitian cuisine, this dish has influences of many different cultures.

 Ingredients

 The recipe is usually made with salted and smoked pork which imparts a great deal of flavor.
 This pork is from where most of the flavor comes.
 The parts of the pig that are used is traditionally the trotter, bacon, shoulder, palette, or loin.

 Various beans can be used, including pinto, red kidney, small red, and dark red.
 Dried corn is used, where it can increase fourfold in volume when boiled in water.

 Preparation

 Tchaka is relatively simple to make.
 However, it often requires several hours of preparation to allow flavors to develop and incorporate throughout the soup.
 Unlike other soups where the ingredients are prepared in the same pot, for tchaka, the ingredients are usually cooked separately before being combined.
 This is because the different ingredients have different cooking times.
 The red beans and corn are soaked for several hours.
 The pork is boiled then grilled in oil.
 Then the beans, corn, and meat are combined and simmered at low heat for about two hours.
 The tchaka is simmered to the desired consistency which is usually on the thicker side.
 Some add pumpkin to the tchaka, where a cooked piece of pumpkin is pureed and added to the other ingredients before simmering.
 The stew is served hot.
 It is sometimes served with a pickle on the side.